Peterclark1996/s2ts/README.md

 You can find an example typescript script at `/scripts/main.ts`.
 Update and save this script while s2ts is running, and the script will be compiled.
 If you are running your map, you must re-compile the map for this new script to take effect.

 > [!NOTE]
-> If you are using the example `maps/s2tsmap.vmap` map, then you can skip the next part of this section and look at "Utility Library Usage"
+> If you are using the example `maps/s2tsmap.vmap` map (Added as part of `create-s2ts` but can be downloaded [here](https://github.com/Peterclark1996/s2ts/raw/refs/heads/main/packages/create-s2ts/assets/s2tsmap.vmap)), then you can skip the next part of this section and look at "Utility Library Usage"

 In hammer, you need to add a point_script entity that references your script.
 It should have a `targetname` key to allow other entities to trigger public methods in the script.
 It should also have a `script` key that references your script file.
 > [!IMPORTANT]